IEP Transition Planning

 Holland, J. L. (1985).
 Making vocational choices: A theory of vocational personalities and work environments (2nd ed.).
 Prentice-Hall.

-Kohler, P. D., Gothberg, J. E., Fowler, C., and Coyle, J. (2016).
-Taxonomy for Transition Programming 2.0.
+Kohler, P. D., Gothberg, J. E., Fowler, C. and Coyle, J. (2016).
+Taxonomy for Transition Programming 2.0: A model for planning, organizing, and evaluating transition education, services, and programs.
 Western Michigan University.

-Martin, J. E., Van Dycke, J. L., Greene, B. A., Gardner, J. E., Christensen, W. R., Woods, L. L., and Lovett, D. L. (2006).
+Martin, J. E., Van Dycke, J. L., Greene, B. A., Gardner, J. E., Christensen, W. R., Woods, L. L. and Lovett, D. L. (2006).
 Direct observation of teacher-directed IEP meetings: Establishing the need for student IEP meeting instruction.
 Exceptional Children, 72(2), 187-200.

-Test, D. W., Mazzotti, V. L., Mustian, A. L., Fowler, C. H., Kortering, L., and Kohler, P. (2009).
-Evidence-based secondary transition predictors for improving post-school outcomes for students with disabilities.
+Test, D. W., Mazzotti, V. L., Mustian, A. L., Fowler, C. H., Kortering, L. and Kohler, P. (2009).
+Evidence-based secondary transition predictors for improving postschool outcomes for students with disabilities.
 Career Development for Exceptional Individuals, 32(3), 160-181.

-Wehmeyer, M. L., and Kelchner, K. (1995).
+Wehmeyer, M. L. and Kelchner, K. (1995).
 Measuring the autonomy of adolescents and adults with mental retardation: A self-report form of the Autonomous Functioning Checklist.
 Career Development for Exceptional Individuals, 18(1), 3-20.

-Wehmeyer, M. L., and Palmer, S. B. (2003).
+Wehmeyer, M. L. and Palmer, S. B. (2003).
 Adult outcomes for students with cognitive disabilities three years after high school: The impact of self-determination.
 Education and Training in Developmental Disabilities, 38(2), 131-144.

-Wehmeyer, M. L., Palmer, S. B., Agran, M., Mithaug, D. E., and Martin, J. E. (2000).
+Wehmeyer, M. L., Palmer, S. B., Agran, M., Mithaug, D. E. and Martin, J. E. (2000).
 Promoting causal agency: The Self-Determined Learning Model of Instruction.
 Exceptional Children, 66(4), 439-453.

 Start your next transition IEP meeting by having the student complete a structured self-reflection tool and bring their answers to the table.
 That single shift moves the meeting from a compliance exercise into a planning conversation.